OPSWAT/mdcloud-go/README.md

   vulnerability Vulnerability for hash

 Flags:
-  -a, --apikey string      set apikey token
-  -f, --formatter string   set formatter type to text, json or raw (default "text") -h, --help               help for mdcloud
+  -a, --apikey string      set apikey token (default is MDCLOUD_APIKEY env variable) -f, --formatter string   set formatter type to  json or text (default "text") -h, --help               help for mdcloud

 Use "mdcloud [command] --help" for more information about a command.